-- Identify the risks to exiting the contract - Establish contingency arrangements to cover an early exit from the contract - Ensure a robust exit strategy is written into the contract in the event that the contractor fails to deliver to the specified contractual requirements - Clearly establish the rights to data, documentation etc. developed and maintained by the contractor, and agree protocols for its transfer.
+- Identify the risks to exiting the contract - Establish contingency arrangements to cover an early exit from the contract - Ensure a robust exit strategy is written into the contract if the contractor fails to deliver to the specified contractual requirements - Clearly establish the rights to data, documentation etc. developed and maintained by the contractor and agree protocols for its transfer.
 Data transfer and management must be in line with relevant legal requirements such as those specified within the Data Protection Act 20189